 6.27.1 Applicability to language

-By design Python does not have a switch statement nor does it have the concept of labels or branching to a demarcated “place”.
-Python enforces structure by not providing these constructs but it also provides several statements to select actions to perform based on the value of a variable or expression.
-The first of these are the if/elif/else statements which operate as they do in other languages so this warrants no further coverage here.
+Python does not have a switch statement nor does it have the concept of labels or branching to a demarcated “place”.
+Python does have if, elif, and else statements which could be used to accomplish the functionality of a switch statement, but this is not recommended since it is slow and unstructured.

+One approach to accomplish the switch statement functionality could be done by using Python’s dictionary mappings as follows:

 def switch_color(arg):